himadri-lukhi/AI-ML-Analyst-Journey/README.md

 ## 🛠️ Practice
 - Used dictionaries to manage structured data
 - Applied sets for uniqueness and comparison
-- Wrote functions to reduce repetition and improve clarity
+- Wrote functions to reduce repetition and improve clarity4.

 ## 🧠 Key Takeaways
 - Dictionaries model real-world data effectively